mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 We could create the rewritten app directly the way it needed to be so all these features work.
 With inversion of control, the purpose of each classic functionality must be carefully thought out so we decide what's the best new way to handle it.
-For instance:
+There are three categories of such features:

 - **We want to keep this feature as it is**: As Vite is now in charge of the build, it should now be responsible for tasks that were previously handled by